Fringe theories on the location of New Albion: Whale Cove, Lincoln County, Oregon

+Zelia Nuttall was first to challenge (1917) the prevailing theory of a California landing in spite of much adversity.
+Drake would have sailed and careened further North into the Pacific Northwest before heading out on the circumnavigation.
+So the expedition sealing activities reported after leaving the Drakes Bay careening site would not have occurred by the Farallon Islands but by the islands off Cape Blanco after sighting Cape Arago and leaving the Whale Cove careening site.

 In 1978 British amateur historian Bob Ward, after making a study of the geography of the Pacific coast of the U.S. and Canada, and a single visit to the site, suggested that Drake actually landed much farther north, in Whale Cove in present-day Oregon.44.788944°N 124.070689°W Advocates of the Whale Cove theory argue that when Captain James Cook first sighted the American coast at Cape Foulweather two centuries later, he described it in his log, with unknowing accuracy, as "the long-looked for coast of New Albion."
 Whale Cove lies just north of Cape Foulweather.
 Advocates of the Whale Cove theory dismiss the latitude given by Drake on the grounds that he may have deliberately falsified it in order to deceive the rival Spanish.
 Although the official account of Drake's voyage gives the anchorage location as 38 degrees, the only two known hand-written accounts of the voyage, preserved in the British Library, say that it was at 44 degrees, which is on the mid-Oregon coast.
 Drake and Queen Elizabeth, they argue, falsified the location because he mistakenly thought he had discovered the North West Passage when he found, and sailed into, the Strait of Juan de Fuca, which today separates Vancouver Island, British Columbia from the mainland Olympic Peninsula of Washington state.
 In 2012, Ward established a website supporting Whale Cove.

 Melissa Darby has established the Drake Anchorage Research Collaboration (DARC) in support of the possible Whale Cove landing site, although she says she "can not say for sure where he (Drake) was."

 Whale Cove is the site identified by Bawlf as Drake's careening location.
 Ward, Bawlf and Darby do not agree on the general route taken by Drake, but all have Drake's careening site at Whale Cove.

 Whale Cove remains an unnavigable bay in a dangerous part of the Oregon coast: mariners are advised to stay at least 600 yards offshore for the distance one mile north of Whale Cove to one mile south of Whale Cove.
 Whale Cove is not considered a usable bay by any size of vessel.